 Twitter can also show how much the agent loves their job or their relationships with writers they’re representing.
 You can see how much they champion their clients and trust me, you want that.
 You want an agents that wants you, an agent who will go to great lengths to make sure your book baby gets the best it deserves.
 Now, I’m not saying literary agents who don’t have a twitter presence aren’t good at their job.
 I’m sure they are amazing and equally great to work with, but these literary agents on Twitter don’t have to share any helpful hints to aspiring writers.
 But some do!
 And I think that is a real Godsend.

 Obviously, keep it professional.
 Do not, I repeat DO NOT direct message them on Twitter.
-There is a professional way to reach an agent.
-That twitter page is their personal social media account.
+There is a professional way to reach an agent and Twitter is NOT it.
 Don’t harass them.
 Now if they post a tweet that calls for engagement, by all means, jump in.
 But don’t use the comment feed as a way to drop your manuscript pitch to them.

 Be courteous.
 Be smart.